VIDEO GAME FAVS

 Splatoon 3

-Splatoon is the ONLY shooter that i've ever actively enjoyed. most shooters easily bore me bc the endless cycle of Click Heads And Take Cover gets real repetitive real fast, but Splatoon has a big focus on movement and turf control that i find really engaging and fun. you have to focus on more than Just getting kills to have a big impact on the match! what a concept!
+Splatoon is the ONLY shooter that i've ever actively enjoyed. most shooters easily bore me bc the endless cycle of Click Heads and Take Cover gets real repetitive real fast, but Splatoon has a big focus on movement and turf control that i find truly engaging and fun. you have to concentrate on more than getting kills to have a big impact on the match! what a concept!

 my favorite mode is Salmon Run bc i want to go to hell before i die :^)